wim-vdw/k3s-ha-setup/README.md

 sudo curl -sfL https://get.k3s.io | sh -s - agent
 ```

-## Set up kubectl to use the K3s kubeconfig file.
+## Set up kubectl to use the K3s kubeconfig file

 From one of the servers copy the `k3s.yaml` file to your local machine (example to $HOME/.kube/k3s.yaml).
 Edit the `k3s.yaml` file and correct the server address with the IP address of one of the servers (control planes).